Emanuele-Giacomuzzo/data_aggregation/README.md

 Watch out: this toolbox doesn't implement the REGE algorithm.
 It needs to be calculated from the UCINET VI software (available only for windows at https://sites.google.com/site/ucinetsoftware/home).
 The output of UCINET needs then to be transformed into a MATLAB matrix and saved in the folder data.
 Here I supposed that the maximum of REGE is 1000.

 ## Dependencies
-1. "Mann-Kendall Tau-b with Sen's Method (enhanced)" at https://uk.mathworks.com/matlabcentral/fileexchange/11190-mann-kendall-tau-b-with-sen-s-method-enhanced
-2. Food web tools at ...
-3. Signed group model at https://github.com/elsander/SignedGroupModel

-## CosbiLab
-It is a semi-developed software, whose some features work only partially.
-To import a food web:
-1. Import food web into UCINET.
-2. Export food web as edge list.
-3. Change the dot to comma.
-If there is any connection that it's zero delete it (CosbiLab considers it as if there was a connection.)
-Other things to consider:
-I. If the food web is weighted, then you need to write 'value' into weight attribute.
-II.
-You can export just certain things such as the keystone index.
-III.
-To calculate the keystone index and the status index you need to transform the food web into a directed acyclic graph (DAG).
-To do so you need first to find all the cycles.
-Then, you should get rid of the edges that create the cycles.
-See the README file.
+1. Food Web Analysis Toolbox (https://uk.mathworks.com/matlabcentral/fileexchange/89907-food-web-analysis-toolbox)
+2. Netcarto

 ## Food webs
 I got rid of the food web number 5, because it gave me problems with Netcarto.

 ## Other
 The REGE from the gulf of Napoli is widely 1000 scaled instead of 100 scaled.